 Printing and scanning Administered assessments

-Crowdmark is currently designed for flexible page sizes (including 8.5 x 11, legal, A4, portrait or landscape format), printed double or single-sided and stapled at the upper left corner.
-See Creating an Administered assessment template for more information.
-You can also find a complete list of tips and tricks for Administered assessments here.
+The Crowdmark booklet workflows are currently designed for flexible page sizes (including 8.5 x 11, legal, A4, portrait or landscape format), printed double or single-sided and stapled at the upper left corner.
+See Creating a Crowdmark booklet template for more information.
+You can also find a complete list of tips and tricks for QR coded assessments here.

 If you’re not sure your printer has a subset stapling setting available, we suggest checking in with the local machine administrator, manufacturer tech support, or looking up the printer model online.